 That’s an actual quote.
 They don’t match the landscaping!
 Seriously, I don’t think The Onion could conjure a quote this funny.
 This is the very essence of toxic NIMBYism.
 This guy is actually worried that the color of the bikes clash with the landscaping.
 This is why people invent words like “Snottsdale.”
 This.
 Is.
 Exactly.
 It.

-My advice: Calm down.
+My advice: Calm down and quit being one of the worst things about Scottsdale.
 Worry about the big stuff.
 Ride a bike once in awhile.
 And go after bigger problems than a Scottsdale bike share.